What are Virtual Queues?

 Regardless of whether the service you’re offering is in-person, online, or a mix of the two, virtual queues are equally easy to set up and run.

 Customers can join a virtual queue in a number of different ways – and you can decide what makes the most sense for your business.
-You can offer any combination of the following options:
+With a virtual queue system like Waitwhile, you can offer any combination of the following options:

 - Having employees manually add guests to a virtual queue